openebs-archive/dynamic-nfs-provisioner/docs/design/hooks.md

 ```

 #### Configmap structure
 User needs to create hook Configmap resource in nfs-provisioner namespace.
-Hook configuration needs to be provided in data field **config**.
+Hook configuration needs to be provided in data field **hook-config**.
 Configmap needs be defined as below:

 ```yaml